taskcluster/taskcluster-provisioning-simulator/README.md

 * `idleTimeout` -- maximum time the worker will remain idle

 A worker has a `name` property giving a unique name for the worker.

+## Data and Analysis

+A DataStore instance represents the simulation phsae of a simulation run as a sequence of events It includes events from the ramp-up and ramp-down phase to provide context (for example, the time a worker or task was created before the simulation began, or the time a task was resolved or a worker shut down after the simulation ended).
+Given a datastore ds, these events are available in `ds.events`.

+The events are:
+ * `[timestamp, 'task-created', taskId]`
+ * `[timestamp, 'task-started', taskId, workerId]`
+ * `[timestamp, 'task-resolved', taskId]`
+ * `[timestamp, 'worker-requested', workerId]`
+ * `[timestamp, 'worker-started', workerId]`
+ * `[timestamp, 'worker-shutdown', workerId]`

+Times are in ms.
+The simulation always begins at time 0, and its duration is given by `ds.duration`.
+The events from the ramp-up period will have negative timestamps, and events from the ramp-down period will have timestamps greater than `ds.duration`.

+The DataStore for a simulation run is available from the simulator's `sim.dataStore()` method.
+DataStores can be serialized by JSON-encoding the result of `ds.asSeriazliable()`, and re-created with `DataStore.fromSerializable(serializable)`.

 ## Usage